ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part1.md

 `Z = {..., -1, 0, +1, +2, ...}`

-together with the common arithmetic operations of adding and subtracting integers.
+equipped with the common arithmetic operations `+` and `-` of adding and subtracting integers.
 (A more precise definition is explained below.)

 Ever wondered why, when performing the same set of moves to a solved Rubik's cube again and again (for example: front, top, front, top, ...), you [eventually get back to its original position](/media/rubikscuberotations.mp4)?
 Well, this is a consequence of Lagrange's theorem in group theory.
 The beauty of mathematics, and group theory in particular, is that it allows us to understand these "happy accidents" on a much more conceptual level.

 The objective of this series of posts is to develop some basic group theory in the context of **TypeScript**.
-We will make heavy use of generics and [generic classes](https://www.typescriptlang.org/docs/handbook/2/generics.html#generic-classes) in particular.
-It turns out that they fit perfectly to model mathematical structures.
+We will make heavy use of [generics](https://typescriptlang.org/docs/handbook/2/generics.html) and [generic classes](https://www.typescriptlang.org/docs/handbook/2/generics.html#generic-classes) in particular.
+It turns out that they fit quite well to model mathematical structures.

 The definition of a group requires the notion of a _set_, which is (roughly) a collection of mathematical things (numbers, functions, geometric objects, other sets, ...).
 It turns out that sets can be mentally mapped to _types_ in TypeScript.
 Please check out the following blog posts explaining the analogy between sets and types in detail.